WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/classes/class_wellfired_guacamole_datastorage_storages_filestorageservice.rst

 Description
 ------------

 Store textual data in a key/value fashion, key being the file and value the data saved inside.
 This file is saved a the path indicated in the constructor.
+The class is thread safe, therefore different instances of :ref:`FileStorageSynchronizer<classwellfired_guacamole_datastorage_storages_filestoragesynchronizer>` can read and write at the same location on different threads.

 Properties
 -----------